srikanth104/GoogleARFirstProject/README.md

 # GoogleARFirstProject
-We have used Google's SceneFromAPI
-3D Model is downloaded from poly.google.com
+We have used Google's SceneFromAPI and for 3D Model is downloaded from poly.google.com More explanation will be updated soon